 Top 15 FAQ's on Corporate Laws and Lawyers

 Corporate law governs the formation, operation, and dissolution of corporations.
-It includes legal issues related to corporate governance, mergers and acquisitions, contracts, shareholder rights, and compliance with regulations.
+It includes legal issues related to corporate governance, intellectual property, contracts, shareholder rights, and compliance with regulations.

 A corporate lawyer advises businesses on legal rights, responsibilities, and obligations.
 They handle matters such as drafting contracts, mergers, acquisitions, corporate governance, compliance, and regulatory filings.